Heart failure by the numbers

 Promising findings to date

 Leading heart centers in the United States and Europe are studying the potential of the AccuCinch system to repair and reshape the enlarged left ventricle.
-These cardiologists feel the Accucinch therapy may offer an important new option because it is the first percutaneous therapy to repair the left ventricle, directly targeting the cause of FMR.
+These cardiologists feel the Accucinch therapy may offer an important new option because it is the first percutaneous therapy to repair the left ventricle, directly targeting the cause of heart failure and FMR.